Amel-HUMAYUN/HUMAYUN_AMEL_ST2API_TP3/README.md

 I would like to improve the code, especially by doing all the bonuses.
 For instance :
 - have an interaction application that will allow the user to select a country with a world map
 - Have the information in different languages

+What should be improved in the previous lab:
+- it's good to make different classes for each method
+- Improve GUI
+- Perform unit tests
+- Collect data and make it more concrete